kubernetes/website/content/en/docs/concepts/cluster-administration/flow-control.md

   rate.

 * `apiserver_flowcontrol_priority_level_request_count_watermarks` is a
-  vector of histograms of high or low water marks of the number of requests broken down by the labels `phase` (which takes on the values `waiting` and `executing`) and `priorityLevel`; the label `mark` takes on values `high` and `low`.
+  histogram vector of high or low water marks of the number of requests broken down by the labels `phase` (which takes on the values `waiting` and `executing`) and `priorityLevel`; the label `mark` takes on values `high` and `low`.
 The water marks are